-- (1) The aggregate incremental cost for the perquisites is based on our direct, out-of-pocket cost for providing those benefits. - (2) The full amount of "defined contribution plan contributions" disclosed for each NEO includes an assumed amount for employer contributions made under our 401(k) plan.
-Actual employer contributions have not yet been made for 2018, however, for purposes of this table, we have assumed that such contributions will be paid for 2018.
-The assumed amount included for employer contributions with respect to each NEO is \$10,450. - (3) Actual Benefit Restoration Plan contributions have not yet been made for 2018, however, for purposes of this table, we have assumed that such contributions will be paid for 2018 in accordance with past practice.
-Additional information regarding this plan is below under "2018 Non-qualified Deferred Compensation." - (4) In connection with his retirement on December 31, 2018, Mr. Loadman received a lump sum payment of \$25,000 in exchange for the forfeiture of two months of vesting for his 2015 through 2017 RSUs, 2016 PSUs and 2015 through 2017 stock options that would have vested in March 2019 had he continued in our service through such time. - (5) The full amount of "other compensation" disclosed for Mr. Lacy and Mr. Loadman excludes negative \$16,624 and negative \$4,255, respectively, based on an accrued amount attributed to benefits pursuant to the Survivor Benefit Plan rather than our out-of-pocket expenses attributed to the plan.
-The expense associated with the Survivor Benefit Plan is calculated by determining the annual change in fair value of our liability for this benefit for accounting purposes. - 28 KOPPERS HOLDINGS INC. 2019 Proxy Statement
+- (1) The aggregate incremental cost for the perquisites is based on our direct, out-of-pocket cost for providing those benefits.
+In addition to club dues, Mr. Sullivan received parking reimbursement. - (2) The full amount of "defined contribution plan contributions" disclosed for each NEO includes an assumed amount for employer contributions made under our 401(k) plan.
+Actual employer contributions have not yet been made for 2021; however, for purposes of this table, we have assumed that such contributions will be paid for 2021.
+The assumed amount included for employer contributions with respect to each NEO is \$12,760. - (3) Actual Benefit Restoration Plan contributions have not yet been made for 2021; however, for purposes of this table, we have assumed that such contributions will be credited for 2021 in accordance with past practice.
+Additional information regarding this plan is below under "2021 Non-qualified Deferred Compensation." - (4) The full amount of "Total Other Compensation" disclosed for Ms. Hyde excludes negative \$11,906 based on an accrued amount attributed to benefits pursuant to the Survivor Benefit Plan rather than our out-of-pocket expenses attributed to the plan.
+The expense associated with the Survivor Benefit Plan is calculated by determining the annual change in fair value of our liability for this benefit for accounting purposes.

-2018 Grants of Plan Based Awards Table
+2021 Grants of Plan Based Awards Table

 As further described in the "Compensation Discussion and Analysis" section above, the following table shows the details concerning the potential amounts payable to Messrs.
-Ball, Zugay, Sullivan, Lacy and Loadman for performance during 2018 under our annual incentive plan.
+Ball, Zugay and Sullivan and Mses.
+Hyde and Apostolou for performance during 2021 under our annual incentive plan.
 The actual amounts paid to each NEO are included in the "Summary Compensation Table" above.
-The table below also reflects PSUs, RSUs and stock options granted to each NEO during 2018 under our LTIP.
+The table below also reflects PSUs, RSUs and stock options granted to each NEO during 2021 under our LTIP, where applicable.